-It is for this reason that we are better off allowing complementary retirement saving schemes like Tier 3 including personal pension schemes to fulfill our retirement needs without interrupting it.
-If you want an evidence of what consistent long term saving does, take a look at your Cedar Pension fund (Tier 2) account balance.
+It is for this reason that we are better off allowing complementary retirement saving schemes like personal pension schemes to fulfill our retirement needs without interrupting it.
+If you want an evidence of what consistent long term saving does, take a look at your Tier 2 account balance.
 Check out the break down between investment income and contributions.
-Imagine what your Provident Fund account will look like today if you had one and have not drawn down since it begun.
-Most importantly imagine how your retirement future will look like if you decide today you will not interrupt the growth of your provident fund.
+Imagine what your personal pension account will look like today if you have not drawn down since it begun.
+Most importantly imagine how your retirement future will look like if you decide today you will not interrupt the growth of your personal pension investment.